Shtip, the city below the Isar

 The city is located at the intersection of the Lakavica, Ovče Pole, and Kočani valleys.
 Two rivers pass through Shtip: the Bregalnica which is the second largest in North Macedonia and the Otinja which divides the city center.

 It is probable that the capital of the Paeonian royal house was in the area of Astibus.
-The area itself is first mentioned in the writings of the historian Polien from the 3rd century BC, who talks of a river named "Astibo" which is presumed to be the river Bregalnica today.
+The area itself is first mentioned in the writings of the historian Polyaenus from the 2nd century BC, who talks of a river named "Astibo" which is presumed to be the river Bregalnica today.
 Polien also states that the Paeonian emperors were crowned in Astibo.
 The first mention of a settlement dates to the reign of Roman emperor Tiberius (14-37 AD), when Estipeon is mentioned as an important settlement in the Roman province of Paeonia and the second stop on the Roman road from Stobi to Pautalia.